-B. Local Consideration of Public Policy Requirements
+C. Local Consideration of Public Policy Requirements

-The Transmission Owner addresses transmission needs driven by enacted state and federal laws and/or regulations ("Public Policy Requirements") in its routine planning, design, construction, operation, and maintenance of the local Transmission System.
-In this regard, the Transmission Owner addresses transmission needs driven by the Public Policy Requirements of load serving entities and wholesale transmission customers through the planning for and provision of long-term firm transmission services to meet i) native load and ii) wholesale Transmission Customer obligations under the Tariff.

-In order for the Transmission Owner to consider local transmission needs driven by Public Policy Requirements that are proposed by a stakeholder, the stakeholder must provide the following information via a submittal to OASIS:
+- 1. Procedures for the Consideration of Local Transmission Needs Driven by Public Policy Requirements: The Transmission Owner addresses transmission needs driven by enacted state, federal and local laws and/or regulations ("Public Policy Requirements") in its routine planning, design, construction, operation, and maintenance of the Transmission System.
+The Transmission Owner addresses transmission needs driven by the Public Policy Requirements of load serving entities and wholesale transmission customers through the planning for and expansion of physical transmission system delivery capacity to provide long-term firm transmission services to meet i) native load obligations and ii) wholesale Transmission Customer obligations under the Tariff. - 2.
+The Consideration of Local Transmission Needs Driven by Public Policy Requirements Identified Through Stakeholder Input and Proposals - a.
+Required Information: In July, the ITO will open a queue on OASIS for Stakeholders to submit requests for consideration of possible transmission needs driven by Public Policy Requirements.
+The submitting Stakeholder must provide the following information in accordance with the directions provided on OASIS: - i.
+The applicable Public Policy Requirement, which must be a requirement established by an enacted state, federal, or local law(s) and/or regulation(s); and - ii.
+An explanation of the possible transmission need driven by the Public

-- 1. The applicable Public Policy Requirement, which must be a requirement established by an enacted state or federal law(s) and/or regulation(s); and - 2.
-An explanation of the possible local transmission need driven by the Public Policy Requirement (e.g., the situation or system condition for which possible solutions may be needed, as opposed to a specific transmission project) and an explanation and/or demonstration that the current iteration of the transmission expansion plan(s) does not adequately address that need.
+Policy Requirement identified in subsection 8.C.2.a.i. (e.g., the situation or system condition for which possible solutions may be needed, as opposed to a specific transmission project).